Kushala125/JOB-MARKET-INTELLIGENCE---DATA-ANALYSIS-/README.md

 FROM job_levels
 GROUP BY year_month
 ORDER BY year_month;
-##  Company Market Share Percent (Competitive Intelligence)This query determines which companies dominate the hiring market each month by comparing individual company volume against total market postings.SQLWITH monthly_totals AS (
+##  Company Market Share Percent (Competitive Intelligence): This query determines which companies dominate the hiring market each month by comparing individual company volume against total market postings.SQLWITH monthly_totals AS (
     SELECT substr(first_seen, 1, 7) AS year_month, COUNT(*) AS total_jobs
     FROM postings GROUP BY year_month
 ),